voussoir/etiquette/README.md

 - Replace columns like area, ratio, bitrate by using expression indices or views (`width * height` etc).
 - Add some way to support large image albums without flooding the search results.
 Considering a "hidden" property so that a handful of representative images can appear in the search results, and the rest can be found on the actual Album page.
 - Add a `Photo.merge` to combine duplicate entries.
+- Generate thumbnails for vector files.
+- Allow photos to have nonstandard, orderby-able properties like "release year".
+- Make the FFmpeg path configurable.
+Some kind of global config?
+Or part of the database config file?

 ### Changelog